 The second essay (the "financial essay") is to be written on the subject of fiduciary responsibility.
 In this essay, the candidates must explain the chamber’s internal accounting procedures designed to protect the board of directors as the board executes its fiduciary responsibility.

 A panel composed of members of the CCE Commission evaluates the oral presentation/interview.
 The candidate's presentation should be no longer then 15 minutes and must relate directly to the candidate's main written essay.
 The panel will follow up with questions about the presentation.
 The interview will follow directly after the presentation and will last approximately 30 minutes.
 The purpose of this step is to assess the candidate’s communication and leadership skills, as well as to clarify any information submitted in the application.

-The oral presentation and interview often but does not always take place in conjunction with the spring ACCE Board meeting.
-Information about the date and location of the oral presentation/interview process, when available, will be posted to this timeline.
+The oral presentation and interview takes place in the early spring.
+The 2021 date is March 24, 2021, and the process will take place virtually.
+See also our CCE timeline.
 All candidates must be present for this event or risk not being able to proceed to the next step.

 Applicants who have successfully completed all of the previous steps will be eligible to take the examination.
 The examination consists of questions related to key areas of chamber management and takes approximately four hours to complete.
 Exams are proctored and administered at locations near each CCE candidate.
 Applicants who score at least 80% on the examination will be considered for certification.